DamienIrving/teaching/amos-icshmo/conda.md

 The real advantage of Anaconda is the [Anaconda Cloud](https://anaconda.org) website, where the community can contribute conda installation packages.

-You can use `conda search -f xarray` (or the Navigator) to find out if the packge you want is in the 330.
-If it's not, search Anaconda Cloud to find the command line entry needed to install the package. e.g:
+Search Anaconda Cloud to find the command line entry needed to install the package. e.g:
 ```
 $ conda install -c https://conda.anaconda.org/scitools iris
 ```